dgdavid/resume-like-a-test/README.md

-# Resume like a test
+# Résumé like a test

 It is a script / utility to generate a PDF document from a YAML file.
-It has been designed to make an unusual resume that looks like a JavaScript test output.
+It has been designed to make an unusual résumé (a.k.a _curriculum vitae_) that looks like a JavaScript test output.
 It is possible to change slightly the design due to the configuration file.